UWPCE-PythonCert-ClassRepos/py220-online-201904-V2/students/douglas_klos/lesson04/assignment/README.md

-For the basic_operations.py there wasn't much that I could do, the majority of the code in that file is peewee/sqlalchemy calls to the database - the iteration of records is done in the test file.
+For the basic_operations.py there wasn't much that I could do, the majority of the code in that file is peewee/sqlalchemy calls to the database - the iteration of records is done in the test file, however some slight changes to logic were made in the search_customers function.
 No changes were made to the db_model.py file.

-Following is a layout of the assignment files:
+Following is a layout and description of the assignment directories:
 ```
-assignment
-├───peewee
-│    ├─── create_db.py - main program for seeding database.
+assignment/
+├───peewee/ - root program folder
 │    ├─── data/ - databases and csv files
-│    ├─── src/ - main python code
+│    ├─── src/ - module code
 │    └─── tests/ - pytest files
-└─── sqlalchemy
-     ├─── create_db.py - main program for seeding database.
+└─── sqlalchemy/ - root program folder
      ├─── data/ - databases and csv files
-     ├─── src/ - main python code
+     ├─── src/ - module code
      └─── tests/ - pytest files
 ```